Dynamic-Flakes/particle-rytu/README.md

 **Hackathon Solution:**
 The solution currently:
-- Integration with Particle Network for seamless auth and onboarding
+- Seamless User Onboarding: Integration with Particle Network for smooth authentication and onboarding, enhancing accessibility
-- Presents a great User Interface and User Experience.
+- Intuitive User Interface & Experience: Designed for ease of use, with a streamlined interface to engage a broad user base
 - Allows copyright holders to create RYTU NFTs (both ERC-721 and ERC-1155 Standards).
-- Allows copyright holders to set an offer or leave the NFT open for bidding.
-- Allows users to bid for an NFT.
+- Allows users to bid for a RYTU NFT.
 - Provides unlockable content (which often will be the real-world asset associated with the RYTU NFT).
+- Landing page
+- ⁠RYTU (NFT) explorer marketplace
+- ⁠Ownership Verification Certification

 **Business Model:**
 - Transaction Fees: RYTU marketplace has a transaction fee ($1 and 3.5% for amounts greater than $70 - subject to change) in addition to the Lightlink $1 transaction fee.